MAKING A DIFFERENCE

 • Be aware that it is taboo in some of the communities we visit to conduct an intimate relationship with a local person.
 Homosexuality is not as accepted in Asia.
 Ask your guide leader to know more about local taboos.

-• The solicitation of prostitutes is illegal and we are strongly opposed to any tourists visiting prostitutes while in Asia.
-We never encourage child sexual abuse and human trafficking.
-Please, report to the local or international authorities if you have any suspicious of this illegal behaviour being undertaken.
+• The solicitation of prostitutes is illegal, and we are strongly opposed to any tourists visiting prostitutes while in Asia.
+We vehemently oppose child sexual abuse and human trafficking.
+Please, report to the local or international authorities if you have any suspicions that this illegal behaviour being undertaken.

 • Do not give to begging children as it reinforces that begging is an acceptable way to make a living.
 It is best to follow the guidelines set by local people in how they treat beggars in their community e.g. in many places it is considered acceptable to give to the elderly and disabled since there is no social security or other way these people can earn money.
 Buddhists believe giving to beggars will earn them ‘merit’.
 Your tour leader can advise you further on this.